AcklenAvenue/competencies/QA/General Knowledge/Backlog Maintenance.md

 ## Competencies

- - Explain .......

- - Be able to:
+- Is able to explain what’s a development cycle
+- Is able to set a pair session with a teammate
+- Is able to participate on grooming sessions and add QA tasks to a card

 ## Evaluation
 When you feel that you have mastered the competencies above, and you're ready for an evaluation, please request a 30 minute meeting with the subject master listed on the badge.

-## Subject matter expert
+## Champion
 Kerlyn Bustillo  - Email: kerlynbustillo@acklenavenue.com

 ## Suggested Learning